WrestleMania 39: Background

-The event was held at SoFi Stadium in Inglewood, California.
+The 39th annual WrestleMania was held at SoFi Stadium in Inglewood, California.

-WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
-It was the company's first PPV produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
+WrestleMania is WWE's flagship professional wrestling premium live event, having first been held in 1985.
+It was the company's first pay-per-view (PPV) produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 Along with Royal Rumble, SummerSlam, Survivor Series, and Money in the Bank, it is one of the company's five biggest events of the year, referred to as the "Big Five".
 WrestleMania is ranked the sixth-most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
 WrestleMania 39 featured wrestlers from the Raw and SmackDown brand divisions.
 On February 27, 2023, it was revealed that current WWE wrestler The Miz would serve as the host of the event.
 The official theme songs for the event were "Less than Zero" by The Weeknd and "Hollywood Swinging" by Kool & the Gang.

 On February 10, 2020, WWE announced that SoFi Stadium in Inglewood, California would host WrestleMania 37 on Sunday, March 28, 2021, with the event being promoted as "WrestleMania Hollywood".
 Wrestling journalist Dave Meltzer reported that WWE had originally pushed for SoFi Stadium to host WrestleMania in 2022, so it could promote the event as having a larger overall attendance than Super Bowl LVI (which was held at the same venue in February of that year).
 However, Inglewood city officials preferred that WrestleMania be held in 2021 to prepare for Super Bowl LVI.

 In the midst of the COVID-19 pandemic in October 2020, however, the Wrestling Observer Newsletter reported that WWE was considering relocating WrestleMania 37, as the state of the pandemic in California made it increasingly unlikely that the event could be held with in-person spectators on the scheduled date.
 WWE had reportedly planned to relocate the event to Raymond James Stadium in Tampa, Florida, which was originally scheduled to host WrestleMania 36 before the onset of the pandemic forced it to be scaled back and held at WWE's Orlando training facility instead.
 In late-September 2020, Florida governor Ron DeSantis lifted all mandatory capacity restrictions in the state, although sports teams continued to voluntarily impose capacity restrictions based on federal guidance.
 California allowed outdoor stadiums to re-open to in-state visitors only beginning April 1, 2021, with capacity restricted based on case positivity in individual regions.